 Here’s a video of Jackson tuning the Hank Drum, and another video of it being played before it was finished.
 Be sure to see the first Hank Drum post for more background on this device, and a really cool time-lapse video of our initial build.

 For another Jackson/Jeremy homemade instrument, check out the Whamola that we made a year or so ago!

 *ehow, with such quality articles as “How to Measure Current With a Volt Meter.” – Just search for it, as I really don’t want to add an inbound link to this article.

 **We just got internet here 2 1/2 years ago, and that’s when I started this blog.
 I’m seriously thinking about upgrading to a 56k modem, do you guys think it will be worth it?
-They’re 11.54 from Amazon, but I don’t know, 33.6k is pretty good.
+They’re available on Amazon, but I don’t know, 33.6k is pretty good.
 Let me know in the comments.